 Minimum hardware requirements for Windows 11

-Before you follow the Windows installation method described on this page you must make sure that your computer doesn’t fulfill the minimum hardware requirements for Windows 11 as they have been mentioned by the Microsoft.
+Before you follow the Windows installation method described on this page, you must make sure that your computer doesn’t fulfill the minimum hardware requirements for Windows 11 as they have been mentioned by Microsoft.

 - 64-bit processor of modern generation